HL7/FHIRPath/input/pages/index.md

 Given these constraints, and the lack of a specific language that meets all of these requirements, there is a need for a simple, lightweight, platform- and structure-independent graph traversal language.
 FHIRPath meets these requirements, and can be used within various environments to provide for simple but effective formal representation of expressions.

-## Features
+### Features

 * Graph-traversal: FHIRPath is a graph-traversal language; authors can clearly and concisely express graph traversal on hierarchical information models (e.g. Health Level 7 - Version 3 (HL7 V3), Fast Healthcare Interoperability Resources (FHIR), virtual Medical Record (vMR), Clinical Information Modeling Initiative (CIMI), and Quality Data Model (QDM)).
-* Fluent: FHIRPath has a syntax based on the https://en.wikipedia.org/wiki/Fluent_interface[Fluent Interface] pattern
+* Fluent: FHIRPath has a syntax based on the [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface) pattern
 * Collection-centric: FHIRPath deals with all values as collections, allowing it to easily deal with information models with repeating elements.
 * Platform-independent: FHIRPath is a conceptual and logical specification that can be implemented in any platform.
 * Model-independent: FHIRPath deals with data as an abstract model, allowing it to be used with any information model.

-## Usage
+### Usage

-In Fast Healthcare Interoperability Resources (link:http://hl7.org/fhir[FHIR]), FHIRPath is used within the specification to provide formal definitions for conditions such as validation invariants, search parameter paths, etc. Within Clinical Quality Language (link:http://cql.hl7.org[CQL]), FHIRPath is used to simplify graph-traversal for hierarchical information models.
+In Fast Healthcare Interoperability Resources ([FHIR](http://hl7.org/fhir)), FHIRPath is used within the specification to provide formal definitions for conditions such as validation invariants, search parameter paths, etc. Within Clinical Quality Language ([CQL](http://cql.hl7.org)), FHIRPath is used to simplify graph-traversal for hierarchical information models.

 In both FHIR and CQL, the model independence of FHIRPath means that expressions can be written that deal with the contents of the resources and data types as described in the Logical views, or the UML diagrams, rather than against the physical representation of those resources.
 JSON and XML specific features are not visible to the FHIRPath language (such as comments and the split representation of primitives (i.e. `value[x]`)).